MehbubRashid/git-github-experiences/README.md

 git reset --hard commithash
 ```

 Now we can again start working after that commit hash.
+Next we can use ```git cherry-pick commithash``` to again bring specific commit from our previous backup branch to our current working branch.